corona-warn-app/cwa-hotline/README.md

 <a href="https://github.com/corona-warn-app/cwa-hotline/issues" title="Open Issues"><img src="https://img.shields.io/github/issues/corona-warn-app/cwa-hotline"></a>

 ## About this Repository
 This repository contains all issues that need to be addressed regarding the hotlines of the Corona-Warn-App.
 The App hotline is for technical questions regarding the Corona-Warn-App.
 The TAN hotline serves requests to issue TANs for the Corona-Warn-App.
 The national telephone number is to be used when calling from within Germany.
 The international number is available for calls originating outside Germany.
+The operating hours of the app and TAN hotlines are listed in the [Support](https://www.coronawarn.app/en/faq/#support) section of the [Corona-Warn-App website](https://www.coronawarn.app/).

 Hotline | App | TAN
 --- | --- | ---